Skip to content

 10. Reports through standardised reporting systems?

-The company states that its global sustainability report is prepared in accordance with GRI Standards: Core option and the company has also submitted its CDP questionnaires for 2022.
+The company reports that its global sustainability report is prepared in accordance with GRI Standards: Core option.
+It also has submitted its CDP questionnaires for 2023.

 This indicator is disabled as the company is not a POIG member.